 The duties of the Chapter Awards Coordinator shall be to assist Sections with awards programs, coordinate the Chapter award program, and assist Chapter award winners with APA Awards submittals.
 The Chapter Awards Coordinator shall also promote all Section, Chapter, and APA Award programs.
 The position shall report to the Vice President for Administration.

-DUTIES OF THE MEMBERSHIP INCLUSION COORDINATOR

-The duties of the Membership Inclusion Coordinator shall be to promote the recruitment, support, and retention of planners of color in the planning profession.
-The position shall report to the Vice President for Marketing and Membership.

 DUTIES OF THE UNIVERISTY LIAISON